aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt-troubleshoot.md

 ## Runtime installation failed

-There's a few reasons this might occur.
+There are a few reasons this might occur.
 Here's a list of things to double check on:

 #### 1. Supported OS